-There is no statutory requirement for the production of an account.
-However, the Unclaimed Redemption Moneys Account is prepared on a cash basis and must properly present the receipts and payments for the year and balances held on 31 March 2021.
+There is no statutory requirement for the production of these annual accounts.
+However, the Unclaimed Redemption Moneys Account is prepared on a cash basis and must properly present the receipts and payments for the year and balances held on 31 March 2022.